 He has been a non-executive member of OTP Bank's Board of Directors since 1992.
-He has been a member of OTP Bank's Remuneration Committee since 2009, and of its Nomination Committee since 2014.
+He has been a member of OTP Bank's Remuneration Committee since 2009, and he was the chairman of the Nomination Committee between 2014 and 2020.

-Tamás Erdei

-BSc Business Administration
+Tamás György Erdei Deputy Chairman of the Board of Directors BSc Business Administration

-Mr.Tamás Erdei graduated in 1978 with a degree from the College of Finance and Accounting.
+Mr. Tamás György Erdei graduated in 1978 with a degree from the College of Finance and Accounting.
 He began his professional career at OTP, in a variety of administrative roles (his last position was branch manager), before going on to work at the Ministry of Finance in the area of bank supervision.